ptvan/ptvan.github.io/_posts/2020-05-12-Python-GUIs.md

 title: Building Graphical User Interfaces for Python code
 ---

 When working in R, my work mostly involved reproducible analyses, and consisted mostly of scripts.
 For the occasional interactive report, [Shiny](https://shiny.rstudio.com) works well for creating graphical interfaces that can be made into stand-alone applications.
-For building GUIs in Python, there are more options, some of the most common are, in roughly chronological order, `tkinter`, `wxPython` and `PyQt`.
+For building GUIs in Python, there are more options, including, in roughly chronological order, `tkinter`, `wxPython` and `PyQt`.

 ### A graphical batch file renamer